aowss/covid19-api/README.md

 * This project uses Java 14 and the latest [Spring Boot](https://spring.io/projects/spring-boot) version.

+At the time of this writing, the only version of Spring Boot that supports Java 14 properly, i.e. including unit testing,  is `2.3.0.M4`.

+Version `2.2.5-RELEASE` throws this exception : `java.lang.UnsupportedOperationException: This feature requires ASM8_EXPERIMENTAL`
+Version `2.2.6-RELEASE` doesn't run the unit tests.

 * Version `3.0.0-M4` of the `surefire` plugin is needed to run the tests.

 ### Flow